CatJinnFu/Web_Dev_Assignment2/readme.txt

 2).
 Search functionality.
 3).
 User registeration.

-The backend database is oracle - the DB schema is here :
+The backend database is oracle - the DB schema I designed is here :

 DBdesign.sql